Monroe County, Kentucky: Politics

-Located on the overwhelmingly Unionist eastern Pennyroyal, which was too hilly to have large plantations with many slaves, Monroe County was staunchly opposed to secession during the Civil War, and has remained strongly Republican ever since.
+Located on the overwhelmingly Unionist eastern Pennyroyal, which was too hilly to have large plantations with many slaves, Monroe County was split 50/50 to secession during the Civil War.
+However, it identified with the GOP after the return of peace and has remained strongly Republican ever since.
 The last Democrat to carry Monroe County at a Presidential level was George B. McClellan in 1864, and since at least 1896 no Democrat has managed to reach 40 percent of the county's vote.
 Underlining how Republican the county is, Franklin D. Roosevelt did no better than 38 percent in his four successful bids for president, and actually polled two points lower in 1936 (while winning 46 out of 48 states) than he did in 1932.
 Lyndon Johnson's 1964 landslide is the last time a Democrat passed 30 percent.
+The Democrats have managed even 20 percent just five times since Johnson, the last being Barack Obama in 2008.

-However, factional splits among the county's Republicans, beginning in the 1970s, have led to the election of a few Democrats and independents.
+Since the 1970s, splits among the county's Republicans have led to the election of a few Democrats and independents for local offices.
+However, there are no elected Democrats above the county level.

 The county has produced two members of Congress, Tim Lee Carter and James Comer.